ReactTraining/react-workshop/README.md

 ## Quick Start

+For React Workshops (See Remix Next):

 - Do `npm install` first
 - If you see "peer dependency" issues, do `npm install --legacy-peer-deps` as suggested
 - Do `npm start`
+- Choose "React" from the menu
-- You'll see a menu which asks "Which Course?"
-- Choose the number for "FULL APP"
+- You'll see a list of options to run our curriculum next.
+Choose "FULL APP"
 - It should be running now on localhost:3000

+If the app runs, you're ready for the workshop

+For The Remix Workshop

+- Do `npm install` first
+- If you see "peer dependency" issues, do `npm install --legacy-peer-deps` as suggested
+- Do `npm run install-remix` next
+- Do `npm start`
+- Choose "Remix" from the menu
+- You'll see a list of options to run our curriculum next.
+Choose "FULL APP"

 If the app runs, you're ready for the workshop